ibm-cloud-docs/power-iaas/configuring-private-network.md

 * Because VPN connects are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a VRA.
 * For more information, see [Setting up IPSec VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ipsec-vpn) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).

 You cannot use the same private subnet for both IBM Cloud classic and IBM Cloud Power instances.
 These offerings are not colocated and their networks are not linked.
-You must order a DirectLink Connection.
+You must order a Direct Link Connection.
 {: important}

 ## Connecting to the IBM Cloud Power infrastructure